 If you haven’t solved all exercise problems or at least the vast majority of them, turn back and solve them!
 Yes, it does take a lot of time, but that’s the way to learn programming – with a lot of work and effort.
 You won’t learn programming without practicing it diligently!

-If you have encountered difficulties, use the discussion forum of the courses on fundamentals of programming at Software Academy, which follow this book: https://softuni.bg/forum.
+If you have encountered difficulties, use the discussion forum of the courses on fundamentals of programming at SoftUni (the largest software engineering academy in South-Eastern Europe), which follow this book: https://softuni.bg/forum.
 Several hundred people have taken these courses and the majority of them have solved all problems and shared their solutions.
 So, examine them, try solving the problems and then try again without using any guides.

 Also, check out the free courses available from the Software Academy (https://softuni.bg).
 All of their lectures' study materials and video recordings have been made available for free download on each course’s respective Web site.
 These courses are an excellent follow-up to your progress as software engineers and professionals in software development.
 All materials (lecture slides, exercises, demos) and some video recordings, both at this book’s and at the Software Academy’s Web site, are available in English.